ossrs/srs-docs/src/pages/faq-srs-stack.md

 SRS's multi-platform restreaming can push to custom live streaming platforms, such as pushing to the video number's push stream address and stream key, and can also fill in any other live streaming platform.

-> Note: The reason why Cloud SRS is divided into video numbers and platforms like Bilibili is to provide better guidance.
-The RTMP address format of these platforms is similar, so you can fill in any platform, and Cloud SRS will not verify the specific platform.
+> Note: The reason why SRS Stack is divided into video numbers and platforms like Bilibili is to provide better guidance.
+The RTMP address format of these platforms is similar, so you can fill in any platform, and SRS Stack will not verify the specific platform.

 If the RTMP address of the live streaming platform is a single address, such as: